 a key part of Eid shopping

 Ramadhan is a time of fasting of course.
 But in modern Oman it’s also a period of Omani Men’s Turban purchasing.
-Men’s Turbans’ are a key purchase, usually done to go with the new DishDash (traditional gown) and Sandals.
+Men’s Turbans’ are a key buy during Ramadhan as it will be worn during the Eid Prayer and general Celebrations immediately after Ramadhan.
+Usually, the Turban choice is planned to go with the new Dishdasha (traditional gown) which is almost certainly Tailor-Made for every adult male.
+Sandals are also considered around the same time.

 We had a 100 year old drink in Ramadhan